 Other forms of retaliation may include personal attacks on an employee’s character or job record.
 Retaliation cases can become exceedingly complex and contentious.
 It is vitally important to seek experienced representation early in the process.

-The team at Perkins & Associates can step in quickly to protect your rights against employer retaliation and wrongful termination.
+The team at Perkins Asbill can step in quickly to protect your rights against employer retaliation and wrongful termination.
 In some cases it makes good sense to discuss your situation with an experienced lawyer even before filing a complaint or reporting misconduct.
 To receive honest answers to your important questions and sound legal advice based on decades of experience, contact our offices in Sacramento today to schedule a confidential consultation.